Engracia Cruz-Reyes: Honors and legacy

 Cruz-Reyes is acknowledged as a pioneer in the Philippine food and restaurant industry.
 Her clan has remained active in the food industry, not only through The Aristocrat Restaurant, but in the manufacture of mass-market processed food products.

-One her daughters, Teresita, became the inspiration behind the Mama Sita's brand of condiments.
-In 2008, the family opened the Culinary Institute of Aristocrat, a cooking school.
+One of her daughters, Teresita, served as the inspiration for the renowned Mama Sita's brand of condiments.
+Additionally, two of Cruz-Reyes' grandsons would establish sister restaurants of The Aristocrat.
+Francisco "Frank" Reyes, who had previously worked as an accountant at The Aristocrat, founded Reyes Barbecue in 2002, while another grandson established Alex III, which pays homage to their family patriarch, Alexander Reyes.

 Cruz-Reyes was active in the cause of women's suffrage until Filipino women were granted the right to vote in 1937.

 Cruz-Reyes died in 1975.
 During her lifetime, she was the recipient of several honors, including the "Mother of the Year" award from President Ramon Magsaysay.
 In celebration of the centenary of her birth in 1992, she was honored with a commemorative stamp and the renaming of a street in Ermita after her.

+The Aristocrat Restaurant, along with its iconic "Lumpiang Shanghai", ranked 108th in the 2023 TasteAtlas list of "Most Legendary Restaurants in the World & Their Iconic Dishes."